nathanreyes/v-calendar/docs/docs/datepicker/slot-content.md

 ## Input element

-To support date text entry, provide a custom `input` element as the default slot. `DatePicker` provides formatting, parsing and event handling out of the box via the following slot props:
+To support date text entry, provide a custom `input` element as the default slot. `VDatePicker` provides formatting, parsing and event handling out of the box via the following slot props:

 - `inputValue`: The is the value you should bind to your input.
 This value will update as new dates are assigned and validated by the component.
 - `inputEvents`: These events include handlers for events that manage debounce, value updates and showing/hiding the popover (as specified via the `popover` prop).